Skip to content

 School requests refused

-When parents request an assessment, about half are refused.
+When parents request an assessment, about half are refused: Special Needs Jungle’s FOI analysis found 50.8% of parent requests were turned down in 2023.
 When schools request one, only about a fifth are refused.
-That disparity isn't because parent requests are weaker.
-It's often because LAs apply unlawful criteria that schools know to push back on.
+That disparity isn’t because parent requests are weaker.
+It’s often because LAs apply unlawful criteria that schools know to push back on.

 How does the EHCP process work?